 Just as your education level may affect your premiums, so will your credit score.
 Believe it or not, your credit score can be an indication, in some insurance company models, of how dependable and responsible you are.
 Check your credit score and credit report, and clear up any mistakes.
 A poor credit report can be worse for your insurance rate than a speeding ticket.

 When selecting motorcycle insurance, some of the same rules apply as with insuring a car.
-A sporty model will simply cost more to insure.
+A sporty model will simply cost more to insure, and it is often due to drivers going at higher speeds, leading to more accidents and expensive claims.
 Insurance on a sport bike can be 4 times higher than a standard model.

 There are quite a few variables that can affect the cost of your insurance.
 To get affordable comprehensive motorcycle insurance, check on the following: